zerasul/mdbook_en/6helloworld/helloworld.md

 * _.gitignore_: This file is used by the Git repository that is generated when the project is created.
 It contains the files that will not be handled by the version control system.
 * _README.md_: A small Markdown file with a project readme.

-Although modifications of the project structure can be found for SGDK; this will depend largely on the Makefile used; in this case we focus on the default file used with SGDK.
+Although modifications of the project structure can be found for SGDK; this will depend largely on the Makefile used; in this case we focus on the default file used by SGDK.

 ## Hello World

-Once the structure of the project is known, we can now focus on the source code itself; for this, when creating the project, we can observe in the _src_ folder, a file called _main.c_; in this file is the source code of our game.
+Once the structure of the project is known, we can now focus on the source code itself; for this, when creating the project, we can observe in the _src_ folder a file called _main.c_; in this file is the source code of our game.

 We remind you that you can find all the projects of this book in the following Github repository; in this case, you can find the code that we will describe in this chapter in the _ej1.helloworld_ folder.
 Below is the address of the repository: